-Supported VoIP Equipment Description MediaPack These analog VoIP gateways incorporate up to 24 analog ports to be connected either directly to an enterprise PBX (FXO), to phones, or to fax (FXS), supporting up to 24 simultaneous VoIP calls.
-(Refer to the product documentation for detailed information.)
-These Multi-Service Business Gateways (MSBG) are networking devices that combine multiple service functions such as a Media Gateway, Session Border Controller (SBC), Data Router and Firewall, LAN switch, WAN access, Stand Alone Survivability (SAS) and an integrated general- purpose server.
-The device's Stand Alone Survivability (SAS) functionality offers service continuity to enterprises served by a centralized SIP-based IP-Centrex server or branch offices of distributed enterprises.
+Supported VoIP Equipment Description These Multi-Service Business Routers (MSBR) are networking devices that combine multiple service functions such as a Media Gateway, Session Border Controller (SBC), Data Router and Firewall, LAN switch, WAN access, Mediant 500 MSBR Stand Alone Survivability (SAS) and an integrated general-purpose server.
+0000 The device's Stand Alone Survivability Mediant 800 MSBR (SAS) functionality offers service continuity to enterprises served by a centralized SIP-based IP-Centrex server or branch offices of distributed Mediant 1000 MSBR enterprises.
 SAS enables internal office communication between SIP clients, along with PSTN fallback in the case of disconnection from the centralized SIP IP-Centrex server or IP-PBX.
 The devices also provide an integrated Open Solution Network (OSN) Server module.
-The OSN can host a variety of third-party applications such as IP-PBX, Call Center, and Conferencing.
-(Refer to the product documentation for detailed information).
-Mediant 1000 Media Gateway The Mediant 1000 media gateway is a convergence platform integrating an enterprise's data and telephony (voice/fax) communications providing a cost-effective, cutting-edge technology solution with superior voice quality and optimized packet voice streaming (voice, fax and data traffic) over the IP network.
-Designed to interface between TDM and IP networks in enterprises as well as in small-scale carrier locations, the Mediant 1000 Media Gateway supports multiple analog and digital modules with a variety in the number of spans, as well as mixed digital and analog configurations.
+The OSN can host a variety of third-party applications such as IP-PBX.
+Call Center, and Conferencing.
+(Refer to the specific product documentation for detailed information).
+The Mediant 1000 media gateway is a convergence platform integrating an enterprise's data and telephony Mediant 1000 Media Gateway (voice/fax) communications providing a cost-effective, cutting-edge technology solution with superior voice quality and optimized packet voice streaming (voice, fax and data traffic) over the IP network.
+Designed to interface between TDM and IP networks in enterprises as well as in small-scale carrier locations. the Mediant 1000 Media Gateway supports multiple analog and digital modules with a variety in the number of spans, as well as mixed digital and analog configurations.
 The gateway supports up to 4 digital trunks (fully flexibile, from a single trunk per module all the way to a single module with all 4 trunks) or as a purely analog configuration, supporting up to 24 analog ports (6 modules with 4 ports on each).

 Supported VoIP Equipment Description Mediant 600 Media Gateway The Mediant 600 media gateway supports multiple analog and digital modules with a variety in the number of spans, as well as mixed digital and analog configurations.
 The gateway supports up to 2 E1/T1/J1 spans (including fractional E1/T1); up to 8 ISDN Basic Rate Interface (BRI) interfaces; up to four FXO interfaces (RJ-11 ports) - for connecting analog lines of an enterprise's PBX or the PSTN to the IP network; up to 4 FXS interfaces (RJ-11 ports) - for connecting legacy telephones, fax machines, and modems to the IP network.
 Optionally, the FXS interfaces can be connected to the external trunk lines of a PBX.
 (Refer to the product documentation for detailed information.)
-Mediant 2000 Media Gateway The Mediant 2000 media gateway contains the TP- 1610 cPCI VoIP communication board, an ideal building block for deploying high-density, high availability Voice over IP (VoIP) and wireless enterprise systems.
+Mediant 2000 Media Gateway The Mediant 2000 media gateway contains the TP-1610 cPCI VoIP communication board, an ideal building block for deploying high-density, high availability Voice over IP (VoIP) and wireless enterprise systems.
 The Mediant 2000 incorporates 2, 4, 8 or 16 E1 or T1 spans for connection, either directly to PSTN telephony trunks, or to an enterprise PBX, and two 10/100 Base-T Ethernet ports for redundant connection to the LAN.
 (Refer to the product documentation for detailed information).
+Mediant 500 Enterprise Session Border Controller (E-SBC) The Mediant 500 Enterprise Session Border Controller (E-SBC), hereafter referred to as the device , is a member of AudioCodes family of E-SBCs, enabling connectivity and security between small medium businesses (SMB) and service providers' VoIP networks.
+The device provides voice-over-IP (VoIP) SBC functionality.
+The device offers enhanced dialing plans and voice routing capabilities along with SIP-to-SIP mediation, allowing enterprises to implement SIP Trunking services (IP-to-IP call routing) and IP-based Unified Communications.